Para leerlo en español, clic aquí

 Options for managing our symptoms can affect our mental health.

 Many of us take hormones like birth control pills, depo provera, Mirena IUD or GnRh drugs to try and manage our symptoms.
 (Reminder – hormones don’t treat the disease itself, but rather may help some people with symptom management).
 Unfortunately, for some of us, taking hormones can affect our mood, make us irritable, or contribute to anxiety and/or depression.
 Orilissa, which is a GnRh antagonist for managing endometriosis associated pain, lists anxiety, depression, and mood changes under the information on the most common side effects on their website.
 It also says that “ORILISSA can cause serious side effects including: Suicidal thoughts, actions, or behavior, and worsening of mood.”
 Myfembree is a similar drug to Orilissa and lists these same side effects.
+Additionally, many birth controls list mood changes or depression as a side effect, including vaginal birth controls like the Mirena IUD and Nuva Ring.

 Dietary or other lifestyle changes can also take a serious toll, and can lead to obsession, disordered eating, controlling behaviors, shame and guilt, and more.
 (More on that on my Nutrition page.)
 It can take time to find a balance and figure out how to follow any diet and lifestyle changes we’ve made in a way that supports both our physical and mental health.